dreamineering/business-administration/docs/meta/playbook/sales/README.md

 Gensolve flies in the face of common wisdom, focus on one thing do one thing well.

-Is it a product problem? or just that customers don't have the sophistication to take in the big picture?
+Is it a product problem?
+It is very hard to sell the benefits of solutions to problems to customers can't recognise there is a problem.

 Using GPM and Gensolve Operations to create a **data-driven** sales process to track how many are coming in, how good are we at converting.